jerome-fortin/jerome-fortin.github.io/_pages/profiles.md

 * **Li Zhi** (defended the 22 of March 2019)
   *  <a href="https://theses.fr/2019PSLEE003"> Physical properties of a thermally cracked andesite and fluid-injection induced rupture at laboratory scale. </a>
-  *  Now Researcher at the China University of Geosciences
+  *  Now at the China University of Geosciences

 * **Jan Borgomano** (defended the 24 of January 2018)
   *  <a href="https://theses.fr/2018PSLEE021"> Dispersion of the elastic moduli of saturated carbonate rocks : experimental study and modelisation. </a>